-When we talk about the main goal and the effectiveness of a window spacer, we are really talking about creating a “warm-edge”.
-Warm Edge Technology (WET) refers to the thermal interaction between multi-panes of glass, window frame, and the spacer at the sealed edge of an insulating glass window (IGU).
+When we talk about the main goal and the effectiveness of a window spacer, we are really talking about creating a “warm edge”.
+Warm Edge Technology (WET) refers to the thermal interaction between multi-panes of glass, the window frame, and the spacer at the sealed edge of an insulating glass window (IGU).
 The lower the energy loss between the inside and outside of the window, the warmer the spacer edge and the lower the heat loss through the sealed unit.

 If there was such thing as a perfect spacer it would: